yafp/updWallp/README.md

 In **remote-mode** (aka *Muzei* mode) it picks the muzei-picture-of-the-day from the internet, generates a blured & dimmed version of it and sets the new created image as wallpaper.

 The image-modification relies on ImageMagick and is user-adjustable.
-Out of the box all output images of **updWallp** are blured and dimmed, in addition they might be grayscaled or sepia.
+Out of the box all output images of **updWallp** are blured and dimmed, in addition they might be grayscaled or sepia or colorized differently.
 They might be scaled to a user-defined width as well.

 If you feel comfortable hacking the script you can go crazy and add tons of other parameters ImageMagick offers.

-A second bash script (*updWallpShowOrg.sh*) offers the option to temporary toggle back to the original (non-blured & dimmed) version of the current wallpaper for x seconds.
+A second bash script (*updWallpShowOrg.sh*) offers the option to temporary toggle the wallpaper back to the original (non-blured & dimmed) version of the current wallpaper for x seconds.

 ## Requirements
-- ImageMagick (needed)
+- ImageMagick (needed in general)

-- cURL (needed in Remote mode to download images)
+- cURL (needed in remote-mode to download images)

-- jq (needed in Remote mode to parse the muzei.json)
+- jq (needed in remote-mode to parse the muzei.json)

 - notify-send (optional for desktop notifications)